-On April 16, 2019, the Company's subsidiaries borrowed an additional \$30.0 million pursuant to incremental term loans (the "2019 Incremental Term Loans") under the Second Amendment to First Lien Credit Agreement (the "Second Amendment").
+On April 16, 2019, the Company's subsidiaries borrowed an additional \$30.0 million pursuant to incremental term loans (the "2019 Incremental Term Loans") under the Second Amendment to Credit Agreement (the "Second Amendment").
 The proceeds of the 2019 Incremental Term Loans were used to replace the cash spent for acquisitions, pay related fees, expenses and related borrowings and for general corporate purposes.
-The 2019 Incremental Term Loans will mature on July 12, 2023, the same maturity date as the Incremental Term Loans, Repricing Term Loans and prior senior secured term loans under the Credit Agreement (collectively, the "Term Loans").
+The 2019 Incremental Term Loans matured on July 12, 2023, the same maturity date as the Incremental Term Loans, Repricing Term Loans and prior senior secured term loans under the Credit Agreement (collectively, the "2023 Term Loans").

-The 2019 Incremental Term Loans will bear interest at a rate per annum that is the same as the Repricing Term Loans under the senior credit facility.
+The 2019 Incremental Term Loans bore interest at a rate per annum that is the same as the Repricing Term Loans under the senior credit facility.
 The borrower may voluntarily repay the 2019 Incremental Term Loans at any time, without prepayment premium or penalty, subject to customary "breakage" costs with respect to LIBOR rate loans.

-Other than as described above, the terms, conditions and covenants applicable to the 2019 Incremental Term Loans are consistent with the terms, conditions and covenants that are applicable to the Repricing Term Loans and 2018 Incremental Term Loans under the Credit Agreement.
-The Repricing and issuance of the 2018 and 2019 Incremental Term Loans resulted in a partial debt extinguishment, for which Exela recognized \$1.4 million in debt extinguishment costs during the year ended December 31, 2019, reported within debt modification and extinguishment costs (gain), net within our consolidated statements of operations.
+Other than as described above, the terms, conditions and covenants applicable to the 2019 Incremental Term Loans are consistent with the terms, conditions and covenants that are applicable to the Repricing Term Loans and the 2018 Incremental Term Loans under the Credit Agreement.